I Remember Now – Crossed Up: Christianity’s Central Symbol ~ Tim Tengblad – Post 8

 So when Jesus was crucified, his death was interpreted in the only light or truth they knew.
 A sacrifice to God for the sins of everyone.
 He was seen as “the lamb of God who takes away the sins of the world.”
 John 1:29

 The accepted belief was that he died for the forgiveness of sins.
 One catch though!
-You had to believe precisely that for your own sins to be forgiven, and to get into heaven when you die.
+You had to believe precisely that for your personal sins to be forgiven, and to get into heaven when you die.

 1. Jesus’ death by crucifixion was far from unique.
 Thousands upon thousands of people were crucified not only by the Roman Empire, but by other earthly powers before them.
 The Romans just perfected the “art” of crucifixion to make it even more horrendous.
 In fact, right around the time of the birth of Jesus, the Roman General Verus crucified 2,000 Jews at the nearby town of Sephoras for suspicion of rebellion against Rome.

 2. Much more importantly, think about what that says about God!
-What kind of sick, unloving, pathetic, self-absorbed, vindictive, small, and weak being would this “god” have to be to require witnessing Jesus suffering a painful death in order to forgive?
+What kind of sick, unloving, pathetic, self-absorbed, vindictive, small, and weak being would this “god” have to be to require Jesus suffering a painful death in order to forgive?
 You and I on our worst day wouldn’t desire such a horrible thing!!

 And Christianity traditionally says this kind of God “loves” you!?
 How could you either trust or love a being such as this?
 I cannot love or trust a being who can and will only love, forgive, and accept me because Jesus suffered and died!
 What kind of relationship is that?